yashap/parker/FEATURE_LIST.md

 What am I planning to work on next?

-- Cursor stuff
+- Cursor stuff remaining:
+  - Tests for `buildPaginatedResponse`
+    - Including, can we tell when we should stop fetching pages?
-  - Extract into a lib
+  - Extract Drizzle stuff into a lib
-  - Check out the `TODO-lib-cursor` bits
-  - Tests, and also api client "fetch all pages"
+  - Api client "fetch all pages"
+  - Tests for the controller list endpoint, ensuring pagination is working
 - More complete tests for the LIST parkingSpots endpoint
 - Can I make supertokens migrate during normal migrations, not on startup?
 - Better create parking spot FE